-It is easy to find a beautiful piece of jewelry.
-However, knowing whether it was sourced ethically is not that easy.
+It is easy to find a beautiful piece of jewelry however, knowing if it was sourced ethically is a different task.

-Other questions you may have include, where the jewelry came from, whether it was sourced ethically, and the time spent making it.
+Other frequently asked questions include, where it came from if it was sourced ethically and the time spent making it.

-The fashion industry is growing drastically and competition always increasing.
-This being the case, some jewelry manufactures sell items obtained from places with unfair mining practices.
-These practices include poor working conditions, low wages, hard labor, among others.
+Since the fashion industry is growing drastically and completion to always sell increasing, some manufactures sell items obtained from places whose mining practices are very unfair.
+These practices include poor working conditions and wages, a lot of hard labor among others.

 What is Ethically Sourced Jewelry?